loda-lang/loda-programs/README.md

 * [A229853](http://oeis.org/A229853) ([program](programs/oeis/A229853.asm)): 384*n + 1.
 * [A229855](http://oeis.org/A229855) ([program](programs/oeis/A229855.asm)): 384*n + 257.
 * [A229858](http://oeis.org/A229858) ([program](programs/oeis/A229858.asm)): Consider all 120-degree triangles with sides A < B < C. The sequence gives the values of A.
+* [A230096](http://oeis.org/A230096) ([program](programs/oeis/A230096.asm)): Number of tilings of an n X 1 rectangle (using tiles of dimension 1 X 1 and 2 X 1) that share no tile at the same position with their mirrored image.
 * [A230628](http://oeis.org/A230628) ([program](programs/oeis/A230628.asm)): Maximum number of colors needed to color a planar map of several empires, each empire consisting of n countries.
 * [A230864](http://oeis.org/A230864) ([program](programs/oeis/A230864.asm)): log2*(n) (version 3): number of iterations log_2(log_2(log_2(...(n)...))) required for the result to be <= 1.
 * [A231643](http://oeis.org/A231643) ([program](programs/oeis/A231643.asm)): 5*2^n + 5.